Franck-Nein/sqsh/README.md

 Poorly done script to easily compress a file or folder using mksquashfs with (probably) the best compression ratio(still needs more testing).

+(This could have been easily done as a bash script, but I chose Python to make it a little more compatible)

 By default, the output file will be created on your current directory using the name of your target + .sqsh unless you specify an output file, it will overwrite it if it already exists.

 ## Usage